 3.4 A written report or minutes of any meetings of the Committee or any Sub-Committee of the Specialist Body must be forwarded to the BMFA Chief Executive Officer within a reasonable period of said meeting.

 3.5 Each January, the BMFA office issues a blank Specialist Body Return to all the Specialist Bodies.
 This must be completed with the details of the elected officers of the Specialist Body along with the other details requested on the form.
 The Minutes of the last AGM must accompany the completed Annual Return when it is returned to the office no later than the stated deadline.

 3.6 The Specialist Body shall be responsible for organising and running events within its discipline, for and on behalf of the BMFA.
 These events shall be open to any BMFA member and must be advertised as such.

-3.7 The Specialist Body shall forward details of the dates, venues and contact details for any events or competitions it or its sub-organisations intend to hold during the coming year, to both the BMFA Competition Secretary and the compiler of the BMFA Contest and Event Calendar, currently the Technical Secretary, via the Leicester office as soon as they are available.
+3.7 The Specialist Body shall input details of the dates, venues and contact details for any events or competitions it or its sub-organisations intend to hold during the coming year directly into the BMFA Contest & Events Calendar on the website in accordance with the time schedule in the General Rules.

-3.8 The Specialist Body shall send the results of its BMFA/FAI competitions to the Results Officer of the appropriate Technical Committee who shall then forward the said results to the BMFA Records Officer within the time specified in the BMFA General Competition Rules.
+3.8 The Specialist Body shall upload the results of its BMFA competitions to the appropriate Results pages of the BMFA website in line with the rules in the General Rule Book.

 3.9 The Specialist Body should at all times operate in accordance with its declared constitution.